-She wrote a novel – a good one – and sent it to us.
+She wrote a good novel and she sent it to us.
 We gave her one of our fabulous editorial reports and she rejigged her book accordingly.
 So far, so sensible.

 Then our doughty heroine got her book out to a few agents.
 Four, to be precise.
 Some of those four asked to see the whole thing.
 None of them offered representation.

-Now, we’re fine with people self-publishing.
-For many writers (including, sometimes, the traditionally published), it’s an excellent solution.
+We’re fine with people self-publishing.
+For many writers, it’s an excellent solution.
 But this was not one of those moments.
-And luckily, it so happened that I bumped into Paul*ne at a crime festival.
+And, luckily, it so happened that I bumped into Paul*ne at a crime festival.
 We exchanged pleasantries.
 She told me how and why she’d chosen to self-publish.

 You cannot decide anything after querying just four agents.
 Judgement is largely an objective affair (does this book have a good premise?
 Does the story hold together?
 Can the writer put a sentence together?), but liking is subjective.
 Any two agents will often broadly agree on the first set of questions, but diverge sharply on the second.

 If you go to fewer than that, you simply don’t know if your book is good enough or if you just got unlucky with the agents you approached.
 If you go to more than that, you are denying the obvious, which is that your book is not yet compelling the attention of professional readers.

 So please, however uncomfortable it feels to get rejection letters, do:

-- Get your stuff out to 8-12 agents
+- Get your stuff out to 8-12 agents;

-- hold your nerve.
+- Hold your nerve;

 A few weeks later, and Paul*ne wrote to us to say, “I thought you’d like to know that the agency, Watson, Little, have said they want to represent me.
 This is actually as a result of winning a competition that they were sponsoring, so I didn’t even have to write a begging letter!”